John Guillermin: Vandyke Productions

-Guillermin made several movies for the low-budget Vandyke Productions, a company run by Roger and Nigel Proudlock.
+Guillermin made several movies for the low-budget Vandyke Productions, a company run by Nigel and Roger Proudlock.
 Two were based on scripts by Alec Coppel, Smart Alec (1951), a thriller starring Peter Reynolds, and Two on the Tiles (1951), a comedy.

-Also for Vandyke Guillermin directed Four Days (1951), a thriller with Reynolds, and Song of Paris (1952), a comedy with Denis Price.
+Also for Vandyke, Guillermin directed Four Days (1951), a thriller with Reynolds, and Song of Paris (1952), a comedy with Dennis Price.
 Guillermin received an offer from the short-lived Group 3 Films to make Miss Robin Hood (1952), a comedy starring Margaret Rutherford.
 Back at Vandyke, he codirected Strange Stories (1953) with Don Chaffey.
 He made episodes of the TV series Your Favorite Story (1953).

 Guillermin went to another low-budget outfit, Nettleford, to direct the thriller Operation Diplomat (1953) with Guy Rolfe.
 This was described as "the first example of prime Guillermin...a 70-minute programmer so tautly directed that every image counts, every detail matters, every actor's movement feels perfectly timed—a true gem."
 It was followed by Adventure in the Hopfields (1954), made for Vandyke by the Children's Film Foundation, starring Mandy Miller.
 He also did The Crowded Day (1954), a shop girl melodrama with John Gregson, which was an attempt by Adelphi to enter bigger budgeted filmmaking.

 The market for British B films was growing tighter due to competition from television; Guillermin directed episodes of shows such as The Adventures of Aggie (15 TV episodes, 1956–57) and Sailor of Fortune (1957–58).
 According to the BFI, "it was a modest beginning but he soon hit his stride with a string of films that transcended their meagre budgets to reveal a genuine talent."

 Maxwell Setton

 Guillermin returned to features with Thunderstorm (1956), shot in Spain for British Lion starring Carlos Thompson.
 Two of the (uncredited) producers were Maxwell Setton and Mike Frankovich.
-Setton hired Guillermin for what would be his breakthrough movie: Town on Trial (1957), starring John Mills as a detective investigating a small-town murder.
+Setton hired Guillermin for what would be his breakthrough movie: Town on Trial (1957), starring John Mills as Mike Halloran, a detective investigating a small-town murder.
 Maureen Connell had a small role; she would soon marry Guillermin.
 According to the BFI, "Detractors have too often accused Guillermin of being merely a journeyman, lacking any real style of his own.
-The defence would do worse than to offer Town on Trial as its Exhibit A, drawing particular attention to its breathtaking PoV shot of the killer stalking a second victim that anticipates the camera gymnastics of Dario Argento."
+The defence would do worse than to offer Town on Trial as its Exhibit A, drawing particular attention to its breathtaking POV shot of the killer stalking a second victim that anticipates the camera gymnastics of Dario Argento."

 Following this, Guillermin announced he would make Insurrection about the 1916 Easter Rising for Carl Foreman based on a story by Liam O'Flaherty.
 Instead Guillermin made another movie with Mills and Setton, I Was Monty's Double (1958), the story of Operation Copperhead with M. E. Clifton James playing himself; it was made for Associated British.
 In between the two, Guillermin directed The Whole Truth (1958), a thriller produced by Jack Clayton with Stewart Granger, George Sanders and Donna Reed; it was distributed by Columbia.